Lady Kash

 Lady Kash (born as Kalaivani Nagaraj, in 1990) is a Singaporean-Tamil rapper and songwriter.
 She founded the independent record label AKASHIK in 2013.
 In 2018, she collaborated with Poongani Amma to release the bilingual hip-hop song "Villupaattu," which featured Villu Paatu (a type of storytelling through music).

-Over the years, Kash has collaborated with composers such as A. R. Rahman, Yuvan Shankar Raja, Anirudh Ravichander, Santhosh Narayanan, Harris Jayaraj, and Thaman S.
+Kash has worked with several established Indian film composers, including A. R. Rahman, Yuvan Shankar Raja, Anirudh Ravichander, Santhosh Narayanan, Harris Jayaraj, and Thaman S.

 Early life and education

 Kalaivani Nagaraj was born in Singapore and later moved to Thanjavur, India, as a teenager to pursue her studies.
 She began her career as a rapper and songwriter in 2007.

 Professional career

 In 2010, she co-wrote and recorded "Irumbile Oru Irudhaiyam” with A. R. Rahman.
 The song was featured in the Indian Tamil-language film Enthiran.

 In January 2014, Kash made her Bollywood debut with the song "Wanna Mash Up?," composed by A. R. Rahman, for the film Highway.

 In July 2016, Kash was featured in "Hai Futsal," the official anthem of Premier Futsal, composed by and featuring A. R. Rahman, Virat Kohli, and Karthik.
 That same year, she released her rendition of "Neruppu Da," a song from the film Kabali.
 The track was released by AKASHIK in conjunction with Think Music India.

-On A. R. Rahman's 50th birthday in 2017, Kash released "Rap Smash," a video medley of the composer's rap hits.
-She also released a rework of Cardi B's "Bodak Yellow" in support of #MeToo.
+In 2017, Kash released 'Rap Smash,' a medley of A. R. Rahman compositions rearranged as rap tracks, released as a video.
+She released a rework of Cardi B's "Bodak Yellow" and identified as part of her engagement with the #MeToo movement.
 Since then, she has released "I Told You So" in February 2018 and "Villupaattu" on March 29, 2018.

 In 2021, she participated in the Tamil edition of the reality show Survivor, filmed in Zanzibar, Tanzania, and produced by Zee Tamil and Banijay Asia.

 In 2023, her hip-hop single, "Two Cents," was used in the Netflix comedy-drama series, Never Have I Ever.